Learning to Reason in Large Theories without Imitation: Related work

-\subsection{Related Work}
+Theorem proving is a challenging benchmark for automated reasoning, and is an important milestone on the road to demonstrating that machine learning can produce a deep understanding of abstract concepts.
+In the long run, automated mathematical reasoning may become an important tool in engineering and scientific discovery.
+Due to their success in many other areas, neural networks have recently been considered as a way to guide theorem proving~\citep{alemi2016deepmath,gauthier2017tactictoe,loos2017deep,huang2018gamepad,bansal2019holist,paliwal2020graph} and demonstrate approximate mathematical reasoning abilities in latent space~\citep{lee2020mathematical}.

+While there is only a relatively small number of fundamental proof rules (or proof tactics) applicable at any point in a proof, there is a very large number of premises (i.e., previously proven theorems and lemmas) that could be invoked.
+The main problem of \emph{reasoning in large theories} thus is to identify the premises relevant in the current context and thereby reduce the branching factor of the proof search to a manageable size.
+This problem will become even more pronounced over time, as the theorem provers become more powerful, growing the number of available premises.

+Previous works have relied on human proofs to either directly provide or learn~\citep{bansal2019holist,paliwal2020graph} which premises are relevant to the current proof.
+However, any open-ended system for mathematical reasoning needs to be able to learn which premises are relevant without human guidance.
+In this work, we thus consider the problem of training a theorem prover \emph{without access to human proofs}.

+We demonstrate that training the theorem prover without human data succeeds when we use reinforcement learning and help exploration by selecting a portion of the premises with a \mbox{tf-idf~\citep{manning2008introduction}} metric.
+The theorem prover thereby learns to prove more theorems than the prover trained on human proofs alone and almost as many as with the combination of both approaches.
+Hence, we solve one of the road blocks on the way to open-ended learning of mathematical reasoning in large theories.

+\section{Related work}

-Reinforcement learning without imitation learning has been successful for computer games (cf.~\citet{mnih2013playing}) and it was demonstrated later in~\citet{silver2017mastering} that imitation learning was not necessary for complex games like chess and go.
-This has been an inspiration for our work.
+\paragraph{Reinforcement learning.} Reinforcement learning without imitation learning has been successful for computer games (cf.~\citet{mnih2013playing}) and it was demonstrated later in~\citet{silver2017masteringzero} that imitation learning is not necessary for complex games like Chess and Go.
+For more complex games with much larger action spaces, learning methods still rely on human imitation due to the exploration problem~(cf.~\citet{oriol2019alphastar}).
+The question of exploration is well studied in reinforcement learning~\citep{houthooft2016vime,burda2018large}, but existing approaches such as $\epsilon$-greedy do not work for premise selection because of very large (practically infinite) action space.